 Sneezing, also called sternutation, is your body's way of getting something irritating out of your nose.

-The sneeze centre makes all these muscles work in just the right order, to send that irritating particle out of your nose - at speeds up to 100 mph, according to the Nemours Center for Children's Health Media.
+The sneeze centre makes all these muscles work in just the right order, to send that irritating particle out of your nose - at speeds up to 100 mph.

 About one of every three people sneezes when exposed to bright light; they are called photic sneezers.
 If you are a photic sneezer, you got it from one of your parents, since it is an inherited trait.

 Cute video of two babies imitating Dad's sneeze